 3. They Try to Manipulate You

 Does your partner pout or get mad at you when you don’t do what they want?
-Possessive people try to get others to bend to their will, which is a sign of ownership.
+Possessive people try to get others to bend to their will, which is a sign of emotional manipulation.

 Foster Healthy Relationships With Counseling

-Do not mistake love for possession.
+Understand love versus obsession.
 Do the work of waking up each morning, choosing your partner, choosing to show love through actions of trust, and choosing to walk the path you would be proud of.
-Relationships can be work but if you love who you are with then it is work, that’s well worth it.
+Relationships take effort, but if you love who you’re with, it’s worth it.